 Findlay, in the UK context, found that the ‘dominant’ cultural perspective ‘could be applied to the personal growth through literature discourse which research suggests has had a powerful and tenacious grip on the profession’ (2010:12).
 This ‘dominant’ model ‘has absorbed the once emergent discourse of personal growth’, with writers studied for their ability to raise issues and promote discussion (2010:13).
-But ‘personal growth’ needs to be defined, it can mean different things.
+But ‘personal growth’ needs to be defined.
 In Dixon’s terms ‘growth’ in practice must relate to ‘culture as the pupil knows it’ (1967: 3).

 Findlay is right that in England cultural-heritage perspectives continue to dominate English policy discourse, with some elements of ‘personal growth’ absorbed.
 However, current conceptions of ‘growth’ eschew any serious consideration of the kinds of relationships Dixon refers to in learning contexts.
 Findlay suggests her informants ‘have coupled the heritage model with reader response theory’ (2010: 13).
 This coupling, she argues, allows teachers to value individual students’ views about reading experiences without necessarily seeking ‘right or wrong’ answers.
 Dixon’s ‘growth’ model is more radical and presupposes a dialectic: that social existence shapes consciousness, which in turn acts back on the material conditions of that social existence.
 This conception of ‘growth’ is missing from the ‘dominant’ culture of English teaching in present circumstances.

 Of course, for Williams (1958) culture is ‘ordinary’, a ‘whole way of life’, and Dixon alludes to this by insisting on the need ‘to redirect our attention to life as it really is’ (1967: 114).
 The point is not to fill ‘cultural gaps’ in children’s lives through literature, but to start with an exploration of their own social realities and consider how language might be oppressive or liberating.
 By adopting this approach, practitioners can help students to consider how the narratives, discourses and cultures they exist within have a significant influence on how they view themselves and their life trajectories.
 ‘Growth’ occurs not by being hand-held into some abstract space of ‘transcendent’ thinking, but by engaging critically with immediate material conditions.
 ‘Growth’ occurs when the discourses and narratives we live by are challenged and re-constructed in alternative ways that offer different possibilities and outcomes.
 A complicated range of factors influences identity construction, and understanding how these processes occur is crucial for critical engagement with present circumstances.
 But how do current ‘dominant’ perspectives in English teaching influence practitioner conceptions of ‘growth’?
 Tracing the genealogy of ‘dominant’ perspectives is important for understanding how they emerge and differ from previous incarnations.
-Williams (1993) criticises ‘dominant’ perspectives which assume that by promoting particular ideals and values it is somehow possible to generate a common culture,
+Williams (1993) criticises ‘dominant’ perspectives which assume that by promoting particular ideals and values it is somehow possible to generate a common culture:

 If you get into the habit of thinking that a bourgeois society produces, in a simple and direct way, a bourgeois culture, then you are likely to think that a socialist society will produce, also simply and directly, a socialist culture.’
 (1993: 282)